Book Review: Moon Over Manifest, by Clare Vanderpool

-Luckily she survived the jump, got up and proceeded into Manifest to check the place out.
-Her story takes place in the era of the Great Depression, 1930s, in the middle of the United States.
-She's traveled a lot with her drifter-father, Gideon, and apparently jumping off a train isn't an unusual thing for her.
+Luckily she survived the jump.
+She got up and proceeded into Manifest to check the place out.
+Her story takes place in the era of the Great Depression, during the 1930s, in the middle of the United States.
+She’s traveled a lot with her drifter-father, Gideon, and apparently jumping off a train isn’t an unusual thing for her.

-Soon enough she'll meet her new guardian, an old man who also helped her father when he was young.
-She's given a room to stay in that she suspects was the same one her father once slept in.
-She meets new friends, works for a fortune teller, and searches for clues to her father's prior existence when he lived in Manifest as a boy.
+Soon enough she’ll meet her new guardian, an old man who also helped her father when he was young.
+She’s given a room to stay in.
+She suspects this is the same room her father once slept in.
+She meets new friends, works for a fortune teller, and searches for clues to her father’s prior existence when he lived in Manifest as a boy.

 What makes this novel phenomenal is that there are layers to the story.
 Not only do we read about Abilene's story, we also get to read newspaper columns from the World War I years.
 There's also the stories the fortune teller relates to Abilene while she's digging in the soil of the woman's backyard.
 Abilene isn't sure if the woman is in a psychic trance while telling these stories, or if she's simply remembering something from her youth.